RobinRadic/swiftapi/README.md

 ### Extending SwiftApi

-For a working demo example [check out the swiftapi-serverdata](https://bitbucket.org/robinradic/swiftapi-serverdata) extension.
+For a working demo example [check out the swiftapi-serverdata repository](https://bitbucket.org/robinradic/swiftapi-serverdata) or [click here to download](https://bitbucket.org/robinradic/swiftapi-serverdata/get/97a36d844a5d.zip).

 SwiftApi provides several classes to ease the creation of extensions.
 The general gist is: